 - 1 tablespoon white chocolate mini chips

-Fold in white chocolate chips and toffee bits.
+- Fold in white chocolate chips and toffee bits.

-Spread the batter evenly into the prepared baking pan.
+- Spread the batter evenly into the prepared pan.

 - For longer shipping times, don’t cut into individual bars.
-Wrap the entire 8”x 8” square in plastic wrap, then foil.
+Wrap the entire 8”x 8” square in plastic wrap, then aluminum foil.
 Include a plastic knife in the package for slicing on arrival.

 - To package individual coconut bars, place snuggly in an airtight plastic container, with wax paper between layers.